ArdhitoN/os222/links.md

 # LINKS

 1. [How Do Operating Systems Work?](https://www.youtube.com/watch?v=GjNp0bBrjmU) <br>
-This video tells us what kind of problems did we have back then in terms of computing and how the operating system significantly solves those problems effectively.
+This video tells us what kind of problems did we have back then in terms of computing and how the operating system significantly solves those problems.
 <hr>

 2. [Linux in 100 Seconds](https://www.youtube.com/watch?v=rrB13utjYV4) <br>